ColleagueRiley/raw-mouse-input/README.md

 When you create an application that locks the cursor, such as a game with a first-person camera, it's important to be able to disable the cursor.
 This means locking the cursor in the middle of the screen and getting raw input.

-The only alternative to this method would be a hack that pulls the mouse back to the center of the window when this moves.
+The only alternative to this method would be a hack that pulls the mouse back to the center of the window when it moves.
 However, this is a hack so it can be buggy and does not work on all OSes.
 Therefore, it's important to properly lock the mouse by using raw input.

 This tutorial explains how RGFW handles raw mouse input so you can understand how to implement it yourself.